solana-foundation/developer-content/content/courses/native-onchain-development/deserialize-instruction-data.md

 Since instruction data is provided to your program's entry point as a byte array, it's common to create a Rust data type to represent instructions in a more usable format throughout your code.

+This lesson involves:
+1. Representing instruction data using a `struct`.
-This lesson will guide you through setting up such a type, deserializing the instruction data into this format, and executing the appropriate instruction handler based on the instruction passed into the program's entry point.
+2. Deserializing instruction data into the `struct`.
+3. Executing the appropriate instruction handler based on the instruction passed into the program's entry point.

 ### Rust Basics